Banswara district

 Banswara district has an area of 5,037 km2, which is 1.47% of Rajasthan state, India.
 The city of Banswara is the district headquarters.
 It is bounded on the north by Udaipur District, on the northeast by Pratapgarh District, on the east and southeast by Madhya Pradesh state, on the southwest by Gujarat state, and on the west by Dungarpur District.
+Banswara district is located in Southernmost district in Rajasthan.

 History

 The district is named after the former Princely State of Banswara.
 There are two traditions regarding the etymology of Banswara.
 According to one tradition, it is derived from the name of the Bhil chief Bansia who ruled over this area before defeated by Maharaval Jagmal Singh in 1529 CE.
 According to the other tradition, the name is derived from the Bans Vara (the country of bamboos) due to the abundance of bamboos in the dense forests of this region.

 In November 1913 western Banswara was the site of the Mangarh massacre that ended the Bhil Revolt.
 A monument has been built there.
 In November 2022, it was declared a national monument.